 As available rooftops get filled, the percentage of people who can’t host their own generation system due to cost or logistics will become a greater share of the solar market, and jurisdictions that can give those people investment channels will create more jobs and clean energy.

 10 Compelling Reasons Why People Should Choose Community Solar Projects

 From saving money to saving the environment, here are ten reasons to choose community solar projects:

 Community solar can also significantly decrease your electricity bill.
-When you sign up to join community solar projects, your utility company will deduct the corresponding value of the power generated by the project you joined from your bill.
-If you consume more than the assigned value, you will only be charged for the electricity you consumed above that level.
+When you join a project, the corresponding value of the power generated by the project is deducted from your bill.
+If you consume more than the assigned value, you’re only charged for the electricity you consumed above that level.

 2. More Jobs